A phrase which is worth highlighting and creates the backbone of my comments below:

 If we remember that our global mission is to maximize training stress while achieving positive adaptations, it is no wonder there is a lure to jump back into hard work as quickly as one can, as all of the above scenarios suggest several days of less optimal training.

 With this in mind, I can name 100+ times that I have regretted pushing an athlete into work just a smidgen before truly ready.
-Half of these resulted in some negative responses that caused further delay on return to effective training.
-Fifty percent of my examples of over-eager decisions that caused athlete regression.
+Half of these resulted in some negative responses that caused further delay in return to effective training.
+Fifty percent of my examples of over-eager decisions caused athlete regression.
 I should learn quicker!
 On the other hand, I cannot name a single example in which I regretted one more day of easier training and work.
 As tough as it is, for coach and athlete, holding an athlete back for a seemingly over-cautious extra day of easy work has never displayed a negative response.
 Are their cases in which I held an athlete back and they may have been fine to go back a day earlier?
 I am sure there are.
 Do I believe any of these athletes suffered in their performance progression because of doing so?
 Never.